cortex-js/cortexjs.io/docs/compute-engine/10-guide-evaluate.md

 :::

-Each identifier (name of symbol or function) is **bound** to a definition within a **scope** during canonicalization.
-This usually happens when calling `ce.box()` or `ce.parse()`, but could also happen during `expr.evaluate()` if `expr` was not canonical.
+Each identifier (name of symbol or function) is **bound** to a definition within a **lexical scope** during canonicalization.
+This usually happens when calling `ce.box()` or `ce.parse()`, or if accessing the `.canonical` property of a non-canonical expression.

 When a function is evaluated, the following steps are followed:

-1. If the expression is not canonical, it is put in canonical form
+1. If the expression is not canonical, it cannot be evaluated and an error is thrown.
+The expression must be canonicalized first.

-2. Each argument of the function are evaluated, left to right.
+2. Each argument of the function are evaluated, left to right, unless the function has a `lazy` flag.
+If the function is lazy, the arguments are not evaluated.

    1. An argument can be **held**, in which case it is not evaluated.
 Held arguments can be useful when you need to pass a symbolic expression to a function.
 If it wasn't held, the result of evaluating the expression would be used, not the symbolic expression.

-      A function definition can indicate that one or more of its arguments should be held.

       Alternatively, using the `Hold` function will prevent its argument from being evaluated.
 Conversely, the `ReleaseHold` function will force an